parflow/parflow/CONTRIBUTING.md

 __[under construction]__

-- Before committing make sure to run `bin/pfformat` from the projects root.
+- Before committing make sure to run `bin/pfformat` from the project's root.
 Alternatively add this to your `parflow/.git/hooks/pre-commit` file:
 ```bash
 #!/bin/bash